BryanHaley/libchipgpio/README.md

 + `_n(char* name` variants

-  + Most of the functions above have a variant with the suffix `_n` and accept a pin name string instead of an integer (e.g. `open_gpio_pin("XIO-P0");`).
+  + Functions accepting an `int pin` argument have a variant with the suffix `_n` that accepts a pin name string instead of an integer (e.g. `open_gpio_pin_n("XIO-P0");`).
 This is compliant with the best practices, however it comes at a performance cost (the pin name string must be compared to a list of pin name strings, which can be costly if done in a loop).
 Might be useful when grabbing user input or something, but otherwise, stick to the method outlined in the best practices section.

+###chip_gpio_callback_manager.h

+Preamble: Follow the best practices for this interface just as you would the one above it.
+See `src/example/toggle.c` for an implementation.

+To supplement the general libchipgpio interface, `chip_gpio_callback_manager.h` is provided to easily create and manipulate callback functions that are invoked when a pin changes value.
+The pin values are polled on a separate thread, so that your application may run concurrently.

++ `struct pin_change_t`

+  + A simple struct containing two integers, `pin` and `new_val`.
+A `pin_change_t` variable is passed to a callback function when it is invoked.

++ `initialize_callback_manager()`

+  + Must be called before anything else.

+  + `init_callback_manager()`

+    + Same as above, except a shorter (less-explicit) name.

++ `start_callback_manager()`

+  + Begin polling GPIO pin values.
+Generally, you'll want to register your callback functions *before* calling this if possible.

++ `register_callback_func(int pin, void* func, void* arg)`

+  + Any time the GPIO pin `pin` changes value, `func` is invoked and passed a `pin_change_t` and `arg`.
+Note that `arg` can be a pointer to any data you wish; it is for your use.
+Keep in mind each GPIO pin can only have one callback function; registering a second callback function to a pin will simply overwrite the original.

+  + Callback functions should have the following signature: `int foo(pin_change_t, void*)` and return a success or failure code (such as `GPIO_OK` or `GPIO_ERR`).

++ `register_callback_flip_func(int pin, void* func, void* arg)`

+  + Slight modification on `register_callback_func`.
+Callbacks registered using this are only invoked when the pin changes value, then changes back to its original value (e.g. rather than invoking the callback function when a button is pressed then again when the button is released, the callback function is invoked only once the button is released after being pressed).

+  + A GPIO pin is assumed to be in its default state when the callback function is registered.
+When it changes value, it is in a state of being flipped.
+Once it changes back to its default state, the callback function is invoked, and the GPIO pin is no longer in a state of being flipped.

++ `set_callback_flip_value(int pin, int val)`

+  + By default, `pin`'s value is read when the callback is registered (which becomes its default state), and the "flip" value is set to the opposite of that.
+However, this may be undesirable; if for example a pin is connected to a button and the button is pressed down (perhaps by an impatient user) when the callback function is registered, the flip value will be the opposite of what's expected.
+So, it may be necessary to force a flip value.

+  + When using buttons, pass one of the following values as an argument for `val`:

+    + `CALLBACK_ON_PRESS`

+      + The callback function is invoked when the button is pressed, but not when it is released.

+    + `CALLBACK_ON_RELEASE`

+      + The callback function is invoked when the button is released, but not when it is pressed.

+    + Use the `_PULLDOWN` variants if you are using a pull down resistor instead.
+Otherwise, it is assumed you are using pull-up resistors, or an XIO pin (which have built-in pull-up resistors).

+  + When not using buttons, your intentions are more clear when using `GPIO_PIN_HIGH` and `GPIO_PIN_LOW`.

++ `remove_callback_func(int pin)`

+  + Deregisters the callback function for a pin.

++ `pause_callback_manager()`

+  + Stop polling the GPIO pins without deregistering all callback functions.

++ `unpause_callback_manager()`

+  + Resume polling the GPIO pins.

++ `terminate_callback_manager()`

+  + *MUST* be called when you're finished with callback functions.
+This deregisters all callback functions and frees up memory.
+If you need to work with the callback manager again afterwards, it must initialized again.

+  + `term_callback_manager()`

+    + Same as above, except a shorter (less-explicit) name.

++ `set_callback_polling_delay(int new_delay)`

+  + Optionally, you may set a delay between every 'round' of polling GPIO pins.
+After polling all pins, the callback manager simply invokes `usleep` with `new_delay` before polling all pins from the beginning again.

+  + Anything less than 1 is considered no delay.

++ `_n(char* name` variants

+  + Like in the `chip_gpio.h` interface, you may supply a pin's name instead using `_n` variants of any function with the parameter `int pin`.

 BEST PRACTICES
 --------------